dsbowen/hemlock/docs_md/setup/linux.md

 ## Google chrome

-Hemlock is developed and tested primarily on chrome.
-[Download chrome here](https://www.google.com/chrome/).
+Hemlock is developed and tested primarily on chrome. <a href="https://www.google.com/chrome/" target="_blank">Download chrome here</a>.

-Verify that you can open it using the `webbrowser` command:
+Verify that you can open it as follows:

 ```bash
 $ python3